bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 # Chapter X

 Adrex was gasping hard for air.
-His wound didn't make it any easier, but the half-elf finally laid still... or at least, she wasn't putting up a fight anymore, cause it looked like she was trying hard to not pass out.
+His wound didn't make it any easier, but the half-elf finally laid still... or at least, she wasn't putting up a fight anymore, because it looked like she was trying hard to not pass out.
 Not that he had any intentions of letting her.
 He needed answers, and no way would he let her pass before he had gotten them.